combo-lab/combo_vite/USER_GUIDE.md

 Please check out the generated projects by `combo_new` to see how Tailwind is configured.

-## Working with CEEx and routes
+## Working with routes and templates

-When your application is built using traditional server-side rendering with CEEx templates, there're many ways to improve your development workflow.
+When your application is built using traditional server-side rendering with CEEx templates, there're several ways to improve your development workflow.

 ### Processing static assets with Vite

-When referencing assets in your JavaScript or CSS, Vite automatically processes and versions them.
+When referencing assets in your CSS or JavaScript, Vite automatically processes and versions them.

 In addition, Vite can also process and version static assets that you reference solely in CEEx templates.
-However, in order to accomplish this, you need to make Vite aware of your assets by importing the static assets in the application's entry point.
+However, in order to accomplish this, you need to make Vite aware of your assets by importing the static assets into the application's entry point.
 For example, if you want to process and version all images stored in `src/images` and all fonts stored in `src/fonts`, you should add the following in your application's `src/js/app.js` entry point:

 ```js
 import.meta.glob(["../images/**", "../fonts/**"])